DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 in the header file libkshark-tepdata.h, which deletes a lot of string lookups.

+...

+Even greater couplebreak change, there is some sort of interface defined in a header file.
+CMake was also edited to fit all this.

 Next goals (in priority order):

 - Document Couplebrek -> then send to supervisor